LIFE / CULTURE

 In January, 73 individuals, including former CFA president Chen Xuyuan and former national team coach Li Tie, were banned for life from all football-related activities.

-A total of 13 clubs were sanctioned with point deductions for the 2026 season, including nine Chinese Super League sides and four China League One teams.
+A total of 13 clubs have been sanctioned with point deductions for the 2026 season, including nine Chinese Super League sides and four China League One teams.

 In September 2024, 43 individuals were banned for life from participating in football-related activities for gambling and match-fixing.